nairiti28/Portfolio/README.md

 # portfolio

-portfolio project created during cooding session hosted by SIS
+this is made during cooding session hosted by SIS.